Made In The East End artist commission

 It draws from the intergenerational insights of local groups within Whitechapel, from which I will collectively plot a social history of the East End and map their shared roots in Whitechapel.

-The final artwork, commissioned by Tower Hamlets Council and curated and produced by UP Projects, will be a light focused piece that presents local history in a contemporary setting, and is set to be installed on Whitechapel High Street later this year.
+The final artwork, commissioned by Tower Hamlets Council and curated and produced by UP Projects, will be a light focused piece that presents local history in a contemporary setting, and is set to be installed on Whitechapel High Street in September 2026.

 BOOK PUBLICATION